 'Attempts to end a relationship are strongly linked to intimate partner homicide… It is therefore important that work is carried out to ensure that the victim can leave as safely as possible… This reinforces the importance of offering your client support beyond the point of separation as this is when victims are particularly at risk of further violence/homicide.' - SafeLives

-- Things that she may need to do straight away:
+- Things that they may need to do straight away:

-- Get stronger doors fitted, preferably with metal reinforcement;
+- Getting stronger doors fitted, preferably with metal reinforcement;

-- Get a security system (alarm, door chains, spy-holes, window locks etc.);
+- Getting a security system (alarm, door chains, spy-holes, window locks etc.);

-- Get smoke detectors and a fire proof letterbox;
+- Getting smoke detectors and a fire proof letterbox.

 - See a local solicitor (or if ineligible for legal aid the low cost National Centre for Domestic Violence legal team) to enquire about civil legal options such as non-molestation orders.

-- Who does she need to tell that she no longer lives with her ex-partner;
+- Who do they need to tell that they no longer live with their ex-partner;

-- Who will she ask to call the police if they see her ex-partner near her home or children;
+- Who will they ask to call the police if they see the ex-partner near their home or children;

-- Advise her to tell the people who care for her children who has permission to pick them up, and give their names;
+- Advise them to tell the people who care for their children who has permission to pick them up, and give their names;

-- If she is working, who can she talk to, and can they screen her calls?
+- If they are working, who can she talk to, and can they screen their calls?

-- What shops, banks and other places does she need to avoid?
+- What shops, banks and other places do they need to avoid?

-- Who can she call if she's feeling down or isolated and is considering returning to her partner?
+- Who can they call if they are feeling down or isolated and are considering returning to their partner?
 There are support groups and recovery programmes on offer in Sheffield, see www.idas.org.uk for details.

 Important Phone Numbers, Websites and Apps

-- Make a list of important phone numbers and websites including friends and family (even familiar numbers can be forgotten in an emergency situation), the Police emergency and Public Protection Unit numbers, the Domestic Abuse Helpline number and local refuge contact number;
+- Make a list of important phone numbers and websites including friends and family (even familiar numbers can be forgotten in an emergency situation), the Police emergency and Public Protection Unit numbers, the Domestic Abuse Helpline number;

-- Inform her of the Bright Sky and Hollie Guard apps which can be installed on a smartphone;
+- Inform them of the Bright Sky and Hollie Guard apps which can be installed on a smartphone;

-- Advise her that she can dial 141 before calling out, (on landlines or mobiles), to withhold her number.
+- Advise them that they can dial 141 before calling out, (on landlines or mobiles), to withhold her number.

-It is important to include children and young people directly in the safety planning process - this can also protect them from injury:
+It is important to include children and young people directly in the safety planning process - this can also protect them from harm / injury:

 - The primary aim of any safety plan for children is to escape from dangerous situations and avoid injury;

-- Rehearse escape plans with children and make sure they know their mother does not want them to try to intervene, to protect her;
+- Rehearse escape plans with children and make sure they know their mother/the non abusive parent does not want them to try to intervene, to protect her;

 - Identify a safe place or person for children to go to if their parent is being attacked, preferably somewhere where it would be possible for them to contact the police;